 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme, Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

-Meptid Tablets are subject to hepatic first pass metabolism which prevents systemic concentrations of the drug reaching levels achieved by parenteral administration.
+Meptid tablets are subject to hepatic first pass metabolism which prevents systemic concentration of the drug reaching levels achieved by parenteral administration.

 In the unlikely event of overdose producing respiratory depression, naloxone is the treatment of choice.
 Naloxone has a short duration of action in comparison with meptazinol.
 Repeated administration or administration by continuous intravenous infusion may be considered necessary.
 The effects are only partially reversed by naloxone.

 Patients should be informed of the signs and symptoms of overdose and to ensure that family and friends are also aware of these signs and to seek immediate medical help if they occur.

 Pharmacotherapeutic group: Opioids, Other Opioids, ATC Code: N02 AX